HEALTH CONSIDERATIONS

 Get the help you need with these resources.

-What to do if children accidentally get into marijuana.
+What to do if children accidentally get into cannabis.

-If your child eats or drinks marijuana, they may need immediate medical help.
+If your child eats or drinks cannabis, they may need immediate medical help.
 Some symptoms to look out for include: problems walking or sitting up, difficulty breathing, and becoming sleepy.
-If a child may have eaten marijuana, call the poison control hotline at 1-800-222-1222, or call 911 if it’s an emergency.
+If a child may have eaten cannabis, call the poison control hotline at 1-800-222-1222, or call 911 if it’s an emergency.

 We’re here for you.

-Talk to your doctor if you’re pregnant or breastfeeding and need support to stop using marijuana.
+Talk to your doctor if you’re pregnant or breastfeeding and need support to stop using cannabis.
 Your treatment will be confidential and nonjudgmental.
 Learn more at Mother’s Connection or call 1-800-CHILDREN.